Child Therapy San Diego

 Currently I divide my working hours between the sessions with my clients and the supervision of professionals working towards their Play Therapy and Psychology credentials, as well as offering clinical consultations to licensed professionals.

 On a personal note I love collage, dancing and cooking for my family.
-I am a wife and a happy mother of a 5th grader.
+I am a wife and a happy mother of a 7th grader teenager.

 Through the collaboration with parents and the lenses of Attachment Theory I look at my client's early experiences and current relationships in order to understand the child's presented challenges.